KhronosGroup/openvx-samples/README.md

 # OpenVX Samples

-<a href="https://www.khronos.org/openvx/" target="_blank">Khronos OpenVX™</a> is an open, royalty-free standard for cross platform acceleration of computer vision applications.
-OpenVX enables performance and power-optimized computer vision processing, especially important in embedded and real-time use cases such as face, body and gesture tracking, smart video surveillance, advanced driver assistance systems (ADAS), object and scene reconstruction, augmented reality, visual inspection, robotics and more.
+<a href="https://www.khronos.org/openvx/" target="_blank">Khronos OpenVX™</a> is an open, royalty-free standard for cross-platform acceleration of computer vision applications.
+OpenVX enables performance and power-optimized computer vision processing, especially important in embedded and real-time use cases such as face, body, and gesture tracking, smart video surveillance, advanced driver assistance systems (ADAS), object and scene reconstruction, augmented reality, visual inspection, robotics and more.

-In this project we provide OpenVX sample applications to use with any conformant implementation of OpenVX.
+In this project, we provide OpenVX sample applications to use with any conformant implementation of OpenVX.

 ## Canny Edge Detector Sample